 7. Use it for old-school gaming

-Related to the idea of using an older system as a dedicated game server, consider repurposing that box for old school gaming.
+Related to the idea of using an older system as a dedicated game server, consider repurposing that box for retro gaming.
 You can go as nuts as you want.
 For example, install Windows 98, so you can run those older Windows 95 and DOS games, if you have some around.
+Lemmings, DOOM and Wolfenstein 3D are all classics now.

-Note that this isn't as necessary as it used to be.
-Online services such as Steam are offering older games that have been rewritten to work under newer operating systems, and DOSBox lets you emulate a legacy DOS environment to get your classic gaming fix.
+Note that oline services such as Steam are offering older games that have been rewritten to work under newer operating systems, and DOSBox lets you emulate a legacy DOS environment to get your classic gaming fix.
+So you can probably stick with Windows 7 or 8, if that's what the old PC is running.

 Perhaps the most complete site for older PC games is Good Old Games.
 GoG, as it's often called, offers a large number of older titles, all of which work fine under newer operating systems.
 So if you've always wanted to go back and play Planescape: Torment, now is your chance.